veniamin-ilmer/math/bijective_binary.md

 The question is, what is the most optimal base to have the best balance of number digits vs variety of digits?

 Thus far, the best integer base was considered 3.
-(See the [wikipedia page](https://en.wikipedia.org/wiki/Radix_economy) to see details why.)
+(See the [wikipedia page](https://en.wikipedia.org/wiki/Radix_economy) to understand why.)

 As a result, people brought up ideas of building Ternary based digital logic gates that can take advantage of this optimal base.
 See (Ternary computer)[https://en.wikipedia.org/wiki/Ternary_computer].